MystenLabs/kiosk-course/2-royalties/README.md

 We have successfully added creator royalties to the trading of `AwesomeNFT`s.
 The creator will now receive 10% of the purchase price as royalties.

 However, note that the seller receives the AwesomeNFT directly in their wallet and is able to trade it without the royalties being paid to the creator.
 To do this they simply need to create another contract which will put the `AwesomeNFT` in a shared-object which can be unwrapped as long as a specific amount is paid to them.
-In the next sections, we will see how a creator can enforce royalties and lock the NFTs into traders' Kiosks.
+In the [next section](../3-enforced-royalties/README.md), we will see how a creator can enforce royalties and lock the NFTs into traders' Kiosks.